dev-ale/fhnw-iot-lossprevention/README.md

 ##### Enclosure

 This is a proof of concept and does not come with an enclosure.
-Depending on the availability of a power source and environment that the tracker is used, a suitable enclosure may vary.
+Depending on the availability of a power source and environment that the tracker is used in, a suitable enclosure may be selected.

 #### Node.js Web Application